 1.1.
 Requirements

 - I recommend you download and install XAMPP on your development environment.
-I highly suggest you don't use XAMPP in your production environment as it's not suitable for this purpose.
+This allows you to run a server locally on your computer.

 - Download and install a code editor.
-You can use Notepad to edit the files, but I don't recommend it.
-Instead, use one of the following: Notepad++, Visual Studio Code, or Atom.
+You can use Notepad, but for better highlighting, we recommend Visual Studio Code or Notepad++.

 1.2.
 What You Will Learn in this Tutorial

-- Form Design — Design a create ticket form with HTML5 and CSS3.
+- Form Design — Design a "Create Ticket" form using modern HTML5 and CSS3.

-- Database Management — Execute MySQL queries using the PDO interface (update tickets, create tickets, etc).
+- Database Management — Execute MySQL queries using the PDO interface to create and update records securely.

-- Prepared SQL Queries — Secure your queries and prevent SQL injection with prepared statements.
+- Prepared SQL Queries — Protect your database against SQL injection attacks using prepared statements.

 1.3.
 File Structure & Setup